SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Methodology

 The ReLU activation function produces a sparsity in the masks, the degree of which is dependent on the target preference data and the reference model.
 The mask values (independent of strategy) are utilized solely during PO training and are ignored during model inference.
+We denote \textsc{SparsePO[$m_u=m_d$]} when learning a common mask for reward and KL terms, and \textsc{[$m_u \neq m_d$]} when learning independent masks.